enyo/iris/index.md

 Instead of using JSON, which is basically just a Map without any type or structure information whatsoever, the *remote services* library uses [protocol buffers](http://en.wikipedia.org/wiki/Protocol_Buffers).

+Whenever you define a procedure, you specify what protocol buffer message you are sending back, and which one you want to receive.
+The *remote services library* automatically checks the type, makes sure that the message is well formatted, and gives you a *dart* object of the proper type.

+## Communication

+All communication is handled by the *remote services library*.
+You don't ever need to think about how the data is being transferred.
+All you need to think about is: what message do I send the remote service, and what message do I want to get back.

+## Error handling

+The *remote services library* completely takes care of error handling for you.

+Errors are sent using error codes that you define on your server.
+All clients get access to that error codes and can handle errors appropriately.